 Structured Content

-This guide will help you configure an existing Edge Delivery Services project with Document Authoring to use the Structured Content feature, enabling schema-based content editing and JSON data delivery.
+This guide helps you configure an existing Edge Delivery Services project with Document Authoring to use the Structured Content feature, enabling schema-based content editing and JSON data delivery.

-Structured Content brings form-based editing to Document Authoring, allowing you to define schemas and create structured data that can be consumed as JSON by your Edge Delivery Services blocks.
-If you're familiar with JSON Schema or form builders, you'll find the concepts familiar—but even if you're new to these tools, the guided interface makes it approachable.
+Structured Content brings form-based editing to Document Authoring: you define a schema, authors fill in a generated form, and the result is delivered as JSON that your Edge Delivery Services blocks can consume.
+If you're familiar with JSON Schema or form builders the concepts will feel familiar—but even if you're new to them, the guided editor makes it approachable.

 Key Concepts